 When you add water you’re increasing the cement paste volume, thus increasing the particle spacing and adding lubricant.
 Adding extra water isn’t always bad, provided you know what the w/c ratio is and that it’s below a tolerable level.
 I’d recommend staying below 0.4.

 Fritz-Pak’s Counterflo is a good water reducer, but it’s a very weak one.
+It’s what’s known as a low range water reducer.
 You’ll have a very hard time making flowable conrete with it.
 It’s not meant to do that, it’s simply a mild water reducer.
 It’s only meant to reduce the amount of water needed, not radically change the mix characteristics.

-To make flowable concrete you need a powerful high range superplasticizer, such as our Alpha Pro Fluidizer.
+To make flowable concrete you need a powerful high range water reducer, also called a superplasticizer, such as our Alpha Pro Fluidizer.